Once scientists asked the question and it was not an obvious

 The circulation of the

-world-ocean was better charted now, thanks to nuclear physics.
+world-ocean was better charted now, thanks to the advent of nuclear weapons and reactors.
 Since

 the 1950s important practical concerns had augmented the purely scientific